kakposoe/todos/README.md

 - Chain removal of events e.g. <code>todo remove 2 and 3 and 4 and 5</code>
 - Chain completion of events e.g. <code>todo done 2 and 3 and 4 and 5</code>
 - Check if index exists when editing a task
-- Remove immediate string to task creation, replace with "add" or "task"

 ## Version 2
 - Method to convert sublevel tasks to top level tasks